Ganji Bar: Etymology

-Gaji Bar was the only famous bar of Bari Doab.
+Ganji Bar was the only famous bar of Bari Doab.
 Ravi and Bias Bar are the Bars that are not discussed by the local researchers.
 Ganji Bar begins from the Twin Bridge (Jorian Pull), a stop before Akhterabad town on Lahore- Multan road.
 According to Dr. Harkerat Singh, there is a ridge of 7 to 8 miles in width in the middle of Bar.
 It is uncultivated, it looks like a barren land.
 Karer is the plant mostly found here.
 This is in the middle of Bar and goes from east to the south throughout the Bar.
 This was the reason, it is called Ganji (Bare) bar as it has a head without cultivation like a human head without hair.
 This way it is called Ganji Bar.

 But another scholar called it Ganji as it is a word derived from the Persian word Ganj which means treasure.
 According to him, this tract of land was very rich, only waiting for proper sources of water.
 As the British made settlement here in the 2nd decade of the 20th century, it became the food basket of India.
 It was a land rich in cotton crop.
-This named it a Ganji Bar.
+So it was named Ganji Bar.
 This opinion is more reliable as it tells the real meanings of Ganji.